-If you are knocked unconscious at any time and you wake up… you need to call on your radio or sat phone or single side band and get linked up with a physician who can make an assessment of your neurological status.
+If you are knocked unconscious at any time, when you wake up, call on your radio or sat phone or single side band and get linked up with a physician who can make an assessment of your neurological status.

 Antibiotic ear drops (here’s a tip…take your ear lobe between your fingers and wiggle your ear…if it causes you more pain, chances are you have an outer ear infection, otitis externa)